 Synthesize is a script dedicated to making Graphite easy to install.
-As of this writing, it supports installation of Graphite 0.9.13 in an Ubuntu Linux 14.04 LTS.
+As of this writing, the default installation provides Graphite 0.9.15 for Ubuntu Linux 14.04 LTS with an experimental release candidate for tracking Graphite HEAD.
 Users may run the installation script manually, or they can choose to use the provided Vagrantfile.